'Is that respect? I don't know': Nikki Haley's parting claim is hard to judge

 Russian ambassador to the U.N. 'regrets' Nikki Haley's departureOct.10.201800:53

-And around a week later, the Pew Research Center released a study that found "Trump’s international image remains poor" and that "America’s global image plummeted" following his inauguration in January 2017.
+And around a week later, the Pew Research Center released a study that found "Trump’s international image remains poor" and that "America’s global image plummeted" after his inauguration in January 2017.

 It is not news that the president is broadly disliked abroad.
-However, some commentators have pointed out that Haley was not talking about a popularity contest, but rather suggesting Trump's team had earned a begrudging respect from other nations who may not like them but at least know they mean business.
+However, some commentators have pointed out that Haley was not talking about popularity, but was suggesting that Trump's team had earned a begrudging respect from other nations that may not like the administration but at least know it means business.

 China has experienced the brunt of this brusque brand of foreign policy.
-Trump's view is that previous U.S. governments have been too soft on Beijing, allowing it to blossom into a global adversary on a diet of unfair trade practices and intellectual property theft.
+Trump's view is that previous U.S. governments have been too soft on Beijing, allowing it to become a global adversary that deals in unfair trade practices and intellectual property theft.

 Last month, the president slapped tariffs on some $200 billion of Chinese imports, with China hitting back with its own levies on $60 billion of American goods.